spirit986/AdminScripts/Linux.Cheat.Sheet.md

 ---
 ##### Virtual hardware hot-add scripts
-I used these for when administering the VMware infra for the VMs to avoid restarting
+I used these when administering the VMware infra for the VMs to avoid restarting

 RAM hot-add script
 ```bash